Lt. Kevin T. KiddDivision Commander

-The Criminal Investigations Division of the Charlestown Police Department is staffed by four (4) full time sworn police officers.
-The division is comprised of one (1) Lieutenant serving in the capacity of Criminal Investigations Division Commander and three (3) Detectives assigned to various work shifts.
+The Criminal Investigations Division of the Charlestown Police Department is staffed by three (3) full time sworn police officers.
+The division is comprised of one (1) Lieutenant serving in the capacity of Criminal Investigations Division Commander and two (2) Detectives assigned to various work shifts.
 All members of the Criminal Investigations Division work administrative schedules designed to maximize the availability of investigative staff during peak hours of agency operation.
 Detectives receive specialized training in criminal investigation techniques, evidence collections and processing, interview and interrogation, narcotics investigation and other related fields.

 The Criminal Investigation Division’s primary role is to handle serious or complex cases requiring follow-up procedures beyond the normal capability of the Patrol Operations Division.
 The division investigates all major crimes assigned to it including vice, narcotics and juvenile offenses.
 In addition to its investigative function, the Criminal Investigations Division is responsible for all adult and juvenile prosecution in each of the regional court systems, the evidence and property handling and storage functions of the agency, management of the department (IT) technology, police records and archives, sex offender registration and background investigations.